Most Recent Updates:

 Influenza vaccination of pregnant women is considered the best option to reduce risk of infection and its related complications in this population.

-More than 40 years of research, data, and hundreds of thousands of vaccinations have demonstrated the safety and effectiveness of the influenza vaccine during pregnancy – for both pregnant women and their newborns (read Vaccines).
+More than 40 years of research, data, and hundreds of thousands of vaccinations have demonstrated the safety and effectiveness of the influenza vaccine during pregnancy – for both pregnant women and their newborns (read Vaccines for more detailed information specific to the influenza vaccine during pregnancy).

 For 2020-2021, trivalent egg-based vaccines were recommended to contain: